 Risks involving third parties require the most attention.
 External parties cannot be directly managed, especially when they are your clients.
 In some cases, Service Level Agreements can be reviewed to get to the bottom of the issue.

 3. It is challenging to keep track of the progress of the offshore team

-Measuring progress can be ruled by inconsistencies in both schedules and evaluation standards.
+Measuring progress can be ruled by consistency in both schedules and evaluation standards.
 To successfully do this, it is necessary to keep the offshore team onboard with the rest of the company.

 The offshore team is a vital part of your operations and forms the foundation of the business.
-If left unmanaged, problems on team integration and projects will pile up.
-This will cause more serious problems in the future instead of promoting development.
+If left unmanaged, problems with team integration and projects will pile up.
+This will cause more severe problems in the future instead of promoting development.

 Working remotely gives the team more flexibility.
 Yet, it can easily lead to organizational problems when they are left to do tasks without proper guidance.